What Is Anxiety Disorder?

 CBD has antipsychotic properties and has helped in reducing symptoms in people who have schizophrenia.
 Also, using CBD does not have the same debilitating effects as using antipsychotic drugs has.

 A lot of research has been done on the use of marijuana, rather than cannabidiol to treat anxiety.
-Cannabis has been used since ancient times treat mental disorders.
+Cannabis has been used since ancient times to treat mental disorders.
 However, it is only recently that researchers have started observing the effect of CBD in treating mental disorders.

 CBD has anti-anxiety properties, which makes it ideal in managing anxiety disorders.
 As a study observes, CBD reduces social anxiety symptoms in people suffering from Social Anxiety Disorder.
 Brain scans reveal that there is a change in the blood flow to those parts of the brain linked to anxious feelings.